 - Christ’s mission is to reestablish justice, in fact to restore the whole human race to a right relationship with God, something lost by Adam and Eve in the Garden.
 He accomplished this by his redemptive life, especially his Cross and Resurrection.
 He himself is the new covenant between God and the people of every nation.

-- During his public life, Christ taught and performed miracles, including opening the eyes of the blind and freeing people oppressed in every way.
+- During his public life, Christ taught and he performed miracles, including opening the eyes of the blind and freeing people oppressed in every way.

 - And surprisingly for those who looked for a mighty warrior-king, Christ did all this with a meek and humble heart, “not crying out, not shouting, not making his voice heard in the street.”